-- Are in-person meetings scheduled in a location that is easily reached by public transportation? - Can you offer public transportation passes to workgroup members (such as ORCA card) so they can attend regular in-person meetings? - Inform members of parking availability and cost in advance - Advise workgroup members to keep receipts for transportation or parking for reimbursement.
-Host meetings in Americans with Disabilities Act (ADA) compliant accessible buildings. - Are there inclusive restrooms for people of all genders, people with infants, and ADA compliant restrooms? - Have you built in breaks into the agendas (e.g. every 45-60 minutes) to accommodate people with disabilities, nursing parents, caregivers, etc.? - Are there allergies or sensitivities to be considered for any workgroup members?
+- Are in-person meetings scheduled in a location that is easily reached by public transportation? - Can the agency offer public transportation passes to workgroup members (such as ORCA card) so they can attend regular in-person meetings? - Inform members of parking availability and cost in advance. - Advise workgroup members to keep receipts for transportation or parking for reimbursement.
+Host meetings in Americans with Disabilities Act (ADA) compliant accessible buildings. - Are there inclusive restrooms for community members of all genders, community members with infants, and ADA compliant restrooms? - Have workgroup managers built in breaks into the agendas (e.g. every 45-60 minutes) to accommodate community members with disabilities, nursing parents, caregivers, etc.? - Are there allergies or sensitivities to be considered for any workgroup members?
 Consider whether the meeting location has a low-fragrance policy or mixed lighting for people with light sensitivity or conditions like migraines.